YTV (Canadian TV channel): Programming

 Current YTV original programming include formerly hosted programming blocks, such as The Zone.
-In addition to original programming, YTV had historically acquired and co-produced programming with the American cable network Nickelodeon until 2025.
+In addition to original programming, YTV had historically acquired and co-produced programming with the American cable network Nickelodeon until August 2025.
 The channel had also aired selected Warner Bros.
 Animation and Cartoon Network programs that were not carried nor would eventually air on the now-defunct, sister channel Teletoon (which has typically been the main Canadian carrier of Cartoon Network programming).